Snowflake Ownership

 Snowflake Stock Ownership Analysis

-About 63.0% of the company shares are owned by institutional investors.
-The company has Price/Earnings To Growth (PEG) ratio of 2.1.
-Snowflake recorded a loss per share of 3.04.
-The entity had not issued any dividends in recent years.
-The firm had a split on the 12th of December 2013.
+About 61.0% of the company shares are owned by institutional investors.
+The company recorded a loss per share of 3.38.
+Snowflake had not issued any dividends in recent years.
+The entity had a split on the 12th of December 2013.
 Snowflake Inc. provides a cloud-based data platform in the United States and internationally.
 Snowflake Inc. was incorporated in 2012 and is based in Bozeman, Montana.
 Snowflake Inc operates under SoftwareApplication classification in the United States and is traded on New York Stock Exchange.
 It employs 4991 people.
 To find out more about Snowflake contact Sridhar Ramaswamy at 844 766 9355 or learn more at https://www.snowflake.com.

 Besides selling stocks to institutional investors, Snowflake also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
 Share-Based compensation (also sometimes called Stock-Based Compensation) is a way of paying different Snowflake's stakeholders with equity in the business.
 It is typically used as a motivation factor for employees to contribute beyond their regular compensation (salary and bonus).
 It is also used as a tool to align Snowflake's strategic interests with those of the company's shareholders.
 Shares issued to employees are usually subject to a vesting period before they are earned and sold.